 When experiencing changes in temperature, the component and printed board will expand or contract dissimilarly due to differences in the coefficient of thermal expansion.
 This difference in expansion or contraction will place the second-level solder joint under a shear load.
 This stress is typically far below the strength of the solder joint.
 Repeated exposure to temperature changes can introduce damage into the bulk solder.
 Each additional temperature cycle accumulates damage, leading to cracking and eventually the failure of the solder joint.

 The failure of solder joints due to thermo-mechanical fatigue is one of the primary wearout mechanisms in electronic products, primarily because inappropriate design, material selection, and use environments can result in relatively short times to failure.

 Finding a Solution

 While the issues are clear, power supply designers have had a challenging time resolving these issues due to the lack of effective tools.
 A more viable approach is to utilize Reliability Physics Analysis, where degradation behavior is predicted, and tradeoff analyses are performed using validated algorithms that use environmental, material, and architectural information to provide accurate guidance and prediction on the performance of the power supply.

-DfR Solutions’ Sherlock Automated Design Analysis™ software to helps the power supply engineer clearly understand when hot is too hot.
+DfR Solutions’ Sherlock Automated Design Analysis™ software helps the power supply engineer clearly understand when hot is too hot.
 Standard design information is combined with comprehensive embedded databases to provide the inputs necessary to perform these complex calculations.
 Streamlined software architecture ensures that thousands of these calculations are completed and results displayed within a matter of minutes.
 Most important, this type of analysis can now be performed by the design team well before any prototyping activity.